 Dr Mzukisi Qobo is a founder and Managing Director of Afgrain Food Group.
 Mzukisi has in the past fulfilled leadership roles that span government, policy think tanks, and academia.
 In his former role as Chief Director responsible for trade policy at the Department of Trade and Industry, he drafted South Africa’s current trade policy.
 Mzukisi has worked extensively with the private sector on advisory capacity in sectors such as mining, telecommunications, and finance.
-He is Associate Professor at the University of Johannesburg.
-Mzukisi serves on the Boards of Johannesburg Development Agency, Corruption Watch, Earn International, and Youth Development Institute of South Africa.
+He is an Associate Professor: International Business and Strategy, at Wits Business School.
+Mzukisi served on the Boards of Johannesburg Development Agency, Corruption Watch, Earn International, and Youth Development Institute of South Africa.
 He obtained his PhD from the University of Warwick, United Kingdom (2006); MA from the University of Stellenbosch (2000); and BA from the University of Cape Town (1997).

 Sakhumzi Fatyi is Executive Director for Finance and Investor Relations at Afgrain Food Group.
 Sakhumzi has extensive experience in banking, spanning mainstream banking, capital markets, credit and IT project management.
 Sakhumzi has also consulted in both the private and public sectors in areas such as Strategy, Human Capital Management, Assurance and Audit.
 He is also a Director at Sakhula Strategy and Consulting, a business consultancy that assists business growth by focusing on finance, operations and risk with the view of raising equity and debt capital.
 Sakhumzi holds an Honours degree in Finance from the University of Pretoria.